Rajeshwari-Rudra/apache_beam-python/README.md

 - Raju - Ascending order
 - Sri Sudheera Chitipolu - Groupby Transformation
 - Rohith - Descending order
-- Pooja - Word count
+- Pooja Gundu - I will be working on word count of a word in a Dataset taken from Kaggle.
 - Sai Rohith - Maximum count
 - Rajeshwari Rudravaram - I'll be working on minimum count of a word in Dataset.